yl2811-cmd/Showheel/wwwroot/story-engl.md

 Edmund was already lying on the rock.

 It wasn't an ordinary stone.
 It was the one in the middle of the riverbed—flat, grayish-green, larger than the workshop's workbench.
 Water flowed beneath it, parting and then meeting again on either side, creating a small patch of white foam downstream.
 To reach the stone, one needed to step over three stepping stones, each one wobbling.
 Anna first came along when she was six, pausing for a long time on the second stone.
 Edmund looked back at her, didn't reach out, just waited.
-She came over by herself.
+She crossed over by herself.

 Now she can come over without even thinking.